-- Click the DR Plan associated with your virtual machine for which you want to trigger failover.
+- In the left pane, click the DR Plans tab and click the DR plan associated with the virtual machine for which you want to trigger a failover.

 - Click Failover.

 The system displays the successful failover initiation message for the selected virtual machines.
-You can view the status of the failover request for the virtual machines on the Failover History tab.
-For more information about the various statuses of the failover, see View failover history.
+You can view the status of the failover request for the virtual machines on the Failover Instances tab.
+For more information about the various statuses of the failover, see View failover instances.

 Note: Restore Point Objective (RPO) estimate is available only for virtual machines with DR copies created using the Phoenix AWS proxy version 4.8.0 or later.
 If you are using Phoenix AWS proxy version 4.7.6 or earlier, Phoenix uses AMIs for failover instead of DR copies.